-PIMCO's proprietary dispersion index reflects a measure of value of the primary liquid asset classes - equities, rates, foreign exchange (FX), and commodities - on a risk-weighted basis (see Appendix D for details).
-Data since 1997 highlights the potential for generating alpha by strategically selecting and weighting assets based on their expected risk-adjusted returns.
+Figure 2 illustrates this measure across the main liquid asset classes: equities, rates, foreign exchange (FX), and commodities.
+It highlights the potential for generating alpha by strategically selecting and weighting assets based on their expected risk-adjusted returns.
 It also suggests that alpha availability can vary significantly over time, depending on market conditions and asset class performance.